 Prior to the activation height for updates with such a requirement.

-As instructed during a network emergency situation.
+As suggested during a network emergency situation.

-ANOs discovering bugs or vulnerabilities in the Factom protocol must not disclose these bugs publically for at least ninety (90) days.
-Bugs and vulnerabilities must be raised to the Code, Core and Technical Committee/Working Group to allow patches to be installed across the network.
+ANOs discovering bugs or vulnerabilities in the Factom protocol must not disclose these bugs publically for at least ninety (90) days or until the bug has been protected against.

 ANOs should announce any changes to their efficiency in their ANO Contributions update threads.

-ANOs should report anomalies and provide logs to the Code, Core and Technical Committee/Working Group upon request and adhere to any other incident and alerting processes approved by the Standing Parties.
+ANOs should report anomalies and provide logs to the common log repository upon request and adhere to any other incident and alerting processes approved by the Standing Parties.

-ANOs should maintain updated emergency contact information via the Emergency Contact Information form.
+ANOs should maintain updated emergency contact information via the tEmergency Contact Information form.

 ANOs should make reasonable and good faith efforts to adhere to their currently listed ANO-pledges.